Donkey Kong: Story and characters

-Rare's games moved the franchise's primary setting from a city to Donkey Kong Island, an idyllic isle.
+Rare's games moved the primary setting from a city to Donkey Kong Island, an idyllic isle.
 Because Donkey Kong did not have much of an established universe, Rare was free to expand it with new characters.
 Donkey Kong Country introduced Diddy Kong, Donkey Kong's sidekick and nephew.
 Diddy's design was based on a spider monkey; he was created as a redesign of Donkey Kong Jr. but retooled into a separate character at Nintendo's request.
 As a result, Donkey Kong Jr. has made few appearances since Country.
 Other supporting Kong characters that Rare introduced include Funky Kong, a surfer; Candy Kong, Donkey Kong's girlfriend; Dixie Kong, Diddy's girlfriend; Kiddy Kong, a large toddler; Chunky Kong, Kiddy's brother; Tiny Kong, Dixie's sister; and Lanky Kong, a buffoonish orangutan.

-Country introduced King K. Rool, an anthropomorphic crocodile who serves as the series' main antagonist.
+Country introduced King K. Rool, an anthropomorphic crocodile who is the series' main antagonist.
 K. Rool leads the Kremlings, an army of crocodiles who seek to steal Donkey Kong's hoard of bananas.
 Their name is a play on the Moscow Kremlin and their theme music incorporates Soviet influences.
 Polygon summarized K. Rool as an archetypal game villain who "often wears disguises and invents strange gadgets for his elaborately evil schemes", such as dressing as a pirate captain in Donkey Kong Country 2.
 The Retro Studios Country games introduce different villains: the Tiki Tak Tribe, a race of floating masks who hypnotize animals into stealing the banana hoard, and the Snowmads, Viking invaders who summon a dragon to take over Donkey Kong Island.
 Bananza introduces VoidCo., a mining company consisting of the villainous apes Void Kong, Grumpy Kong, and Poppy Kong, before K. Rool and the Kremlings replace them in a plot twist.